Master of Science in Education – Inclusion Education (MSEd-IE)

-Inclusion education is a distinguished profession facing a major challenge: Forty-nine of fifty states report a shortage of special education teachers and related personnel,¹ with an average of 1 dedicated educator for every 17 special education students.² Within the profession, 82% of special educators and Specialized Instructional Support Personnel (SISP) from across the nation say there are not enough certified instructors available to meet the needs of students with disabilities.¹
+Inclusion education is a distinguished profession facing a major challenge: Forty-six of fifty states report a shortage of special education teachers and related personnel,¹ with an average of 1 dedicated educator for every 17 special education students.² Within the profession, 82% of special educators and Specialized Instructional Support Personnel (SISP) from across the nation say there are not enough certified instructors available to meet the needs of students with disabilities.¹

 ².
 2018 Education Week Research Center analysis of IDEA and CCD data.

 Who Should Enroll in the Master of Science in Education – Inclusion Education Program?

 If you’re a current, certified teacher looking to earn your master’s degree, or expand your skill set, these in-depth courses and UNE’s expert faculty will help you as a teacher, develop the skills necessary to lead an inclusive classroom.

 Educators with this endorsement have wider career prospects, as certified special education teachers are always in demand in Maine and across the country.
 More importantly, the skills you develop will help you become a better teacher for all of your future students regardless of their ability level.

 Educators practicing in the State of Maine can make sure they’ve completed all necessary requirements for certification as outlined on the Maine Department of Education’s website found here: maine.gov/doe/cert/requirements

 Educators from outside of Maine pursuing special education certification need to have their coursework officially approved by their state’s Department of Education.
 Links to individual state requirements can be found here: online.une.edu/education/map